skrolikowski/skrolikowski.github.io/collections/_wiki/data-structures/array.md

 ---
-layout: page
+layout: wiki
-title: Array Data Structure
+title: Array
 excerpt: All about the array data structure.
 image: /assets/covers/fashion-red-yellow-designer-5872.jpg
-categories: data-structures
+categories: ['data-structures']
-tags: array, collections, big-o, sorting
+tags: ['array', 'collections', 'big-o', 'sorting']
 ---

-# Array Data Structure
+# Array

 An array is a simple data structure consisting of one or more elements usually of one data type (depending on the language).
 It is stored as a contiguous block of memory, and thus is commonly pictured as such: